-I keep being asked what I've been up to, or what I've been doing - here is a whistle stop tour of some of the highlights.
-Thanks too to all my connections and friends across FE/HE/Schools and Work-based learning in Scotland , UK and internationally for harnessing my enthusiasm for learning and keeping me busy, by making full use of my breadth of experience, expertise and network.
+I keep being asked what I've been up to ? , or what I've been doing ?
+Here is a whistle stop tour of some of the highlights.
+Thanks too to all my connections and friends across FE/HE/Schools and Work-based learning in Scotland , UK and internationally for harnessing my enthusiasm for learning and keeping me busy, by making full use of my breadth of experience, expertise and networks.

-If you follow this blog or keep up with my linkedIn profile or follow me on twitter you'll see what I get up to.
-Learning and development is an open activity ;-).
-You can still make a living outside but alongside the institutional atriums'.
+If you follow this blog or keep up with my linkedIn profile or follow me on twitter you'll see what I get up to on a weekly basis.
+Learning and development is an open activity ;-). and you can still make a living outside but alongside the institutional atrium's.
 I liked this post from an old friend Eylan Ezekiel on the life of a freelancer.

 Recent substantive assignments - I can't list them all here ...particularly all the events I've talked at or chaired over the last 18 months.